CF4x99/Apparition/README.md

     - Changed: Increased the RGB Fade speed
     - Changed: Anti-End Game is now located in host menu
     - Changed: Force Field now has it's own submenu(still in fun scripts)
-    - Changed: SOE Fumigator is now a submenu that will allow you to give Fumigators to selective players
+    - Changed: SOE Fumigator is now a submenu that will allow you to give Fumigators to selected players

 </details>